kevinwuubloxFAE/MAVESP32/readme.md

 # MAVESP32
-The source codes of MAVESP32 is from [MAVESP8266](https://github.com/tridge/mavesp8266) It has been modified for ESP32 chipset
+The source codes of MAVESP32 is from [MAVESP8266](https://github.com/tridge/mavesp8266)

+It has been modified for ESP32 chipset usage.
+Check "kewu" marker for modifying history

 The lib code (src/mavesp8266.*) is placed in .\Documents\Arduino\libraries\mavesp8266\

-The ino code (example/MAVesp32.ino) is placed in .\Documents\Arduino\MAVesp32 Check "kewu" marker for modifying history
+The ino code (example/MAVesp32.ino) is placed in .\Documents\Arduino\MAVesp32

 The codes is modified on Arduino IDE 1.8.13 and testing on an [ublox NINA-W102](https://www.u-blox.com/en/product/nina-w10-series-open-cpu)

 ## Device setting in the Arduino IDE